-At this time, VRChat supports a maximum of three additional trackers in addition to the headset and controllers.
+At this time, VRChat supports a maximum of eight additional trackers in addition to the headset and controllers.
 VRChat does not officially support any other method of Full-Body Tracking.

 This system is experimental and is subject to change or overhaul that may deprecate or modify previous behavior!
 If you're using this system, pay close attention to updates to ensure you are adapting to new behavior and requirements.

-When you boot-up VRChat with the required trackers paired with SteamVR, it will automatically detect that you are in "Full-Body" mode.
-Once loaded in, your avatar will be in a T-Pose, and you will have small spheres on the points where your trackers are located.
+When you boot-up VRChat with the required trackers paired with SteamVR, it will automatically detect that you are in "Full-Body" mode causing new options to appear in the UI.
+Before using full body tracking you must click the "Calibrate FBT" button in your quick-menu, and you will have small spheres on the points where your trackers are located.
 This is called Calibration Mode.

 Be careful while calibrating!

 Make sure you aren't going to walk into a wall or object while calibrating!
 If your model is in an odd spot to calibrate, move into a better position, open your Quick Menu and click "Calibrate".
 This will reset the process.

 To Calibrate, it is easiest to follow this procedure.